 MMW Serves — Navajo Nation

 MMW Serves is a service experience embedded within the Making of the Modern World general education world history program.
-MMW Serves combines academic preparation, experiential learning, and volunteer service.
-A specially-designed MMW14 and/or MMW122 seminar will provide the necessary academic preparation, situating the history and culture of the indigenous peoples of the region in a comparative and global MMW context, while fulfilling standard MMW learning objectives.
+MMW Serves combines academic preparation, intercultural experience, and volunteer service.
+A specially-designed MMW14 and/or MMW122 seminar provides the necessary academic preparation, situating the history and culture of the indigenous peoples of the region in a comparative and global context, while fulfilling standard MMW learning objectives.
 The course will be co-taught by MMW Director Matthew Herbst and Ross Frank, Professor of Ethnic Studies.
-After completion of the 4-credit MMW course in winter quarter, students and faculty in MMW Serves will travel to the Navajo Reservation, the largest in the United States, for a week of intercultural learning and service over spring break.
+After completion of the 4-credit MMW course in winter quarter, students and faculty will travel to the Navajo Reservation in Northeastern Arizona, the largest reservation in the United States, for a week of intercultural learning and service over spring break 2018.
+Applications will be open in Fall 2017.
+Space is limited.